raynaharrisphd/raynaharrisphd.github.io/portfolio.md

     changefreq: yearly
 ---

-# Cultural Fluency Teaching Academy ePortfolio
+# Teaching Portfolio

 Cultural fluency is the ability to understand and engage with people from different cultures, and culturally responsive teaching is a student-centered approach that recognizes and develops student's unique strengths.

+This teaching portfolio was prepared as part of the Cultural Fluency Teaching Academy in 2024-2025 at Lake Tahoe Community College.

 ## Online Resouces